Mizuno Neo Vista Running Shoe Review

 Mizuno Neo Zen

 The Mizuno Neo Vista and the Mizuno Neo Zen may look similar at first glance, but they deliver very different experiences underfoot.
 The Neo Vista includes Mizuno's signature Wave Plate, which adds some structure but ultimately makes the ride feel sluggish and out of place for a shoe trying to act like a super trainer.
 Its large midsole cutout also gives it a somewhat suction cup-like feel.
-In contrast, the Neo Zen removes the plate entirely, allowing the soft foam to move more freely and deliver a significantly more cushioned and natural ride.
+In contrast, the Neo Zen removes the plate entirely, allowing the soft foam to move more freely and deliver a significantly more natural ride while still preserving most of the cushioning.
 It's also notably lighter, which helps it feel more nimble and efficient on foot.
 While both are well-suited for easy or recovery runs, the Neo Zen improves on nearly every aspect, making it a smoother and more refined option for daily mileage.

 Saucony Endorphin Speed 4